xtbtds/Machine-Learning-Algorithms/README.md

 # Machine-Learning-Algorithms
 Realizations of ML algorithms, some homework from different courses, my attempts to train some models, etc, etc...
+:white_circle: - planned
+:yellow_square: - started, not tested
 :white_check_mark: - finished and tested
-:white_circle: - planned
-:yellow_square: - started, not finished

 ## Table of contents